-Degraded HOV Facility
+Degraded High Occupancy Vehicle (HOV) Facility

-An HOV is considered degraded if vehicles operating on it are failing to maintain a minimum average operating speed 90% of the time over a consecutive 180-day period during morning and/or evening weekday peak hours (minimum average operating speed is defined as 45 mph in a 50-mh zone, or 10 mph below limit when limit is less than 50 mph).
+A High Occupancy Vehicle (HOV) is considered degraded if vehicles operating on it are failing to maintain a minimum average operating speed 90 percent of the time over a consecutive 180-day period during morning and/or evening weekday peak hours (minimum average operating speed is defined as 45 mph in a 50-mph zone, or 10 mph below limit when limit is less than 50 mph).
 A State may make mileage requirements more restrictive than specified in MAP-21 when managing use by low emission and energy-efficient vehicles.